powerline/powerline/docs/source/usage/other.rst

     python powerline_setup()
     python del powerline_setup

-(replace ``python`` with ``python3`` if appropriate) to your :file:`vimrc`.
+(replace ``python`` with ``python3`` if appropriate) to the :file:`vimrc`.

-If you just cloned the repository add the following line to your :file:`vimrc`, where ``{repository_root}`` is the absolute path to your Powerline installation
+If the repository was just cloned the following line needs to be added to the :file:`vimrc`:
-directory:

 .. code-block:: vim

    set rtp+={repository_root}/powerline/bindings/vim

+where ``{repository_root}`` is the absolute path to the Powerline installation directory.

-If you’re using pathogen and don’t want Powerline functionality in any other applications, simply add Powerline as a bundle and point the path above to the Powerline bundle directory, e.g.
+If pathogen is used and Powerline functionality is not needed outside of Vim then it is possible to simply add Powerline as a bundle and point the path above to the Powerline bundle directory, e.g.
-``~/.vim/bundle/powerline/powerline/bindings/vim``.
+:file:`~/.vim/bundle/powerline/powerline/bindings/vim`.

-With Vundle you may instead use
+Vundle and NeoBundle users may instead use

 .. code-block:: vim

     Bundle 'powerline/powerline', {'rtp': 'powerline/bindings/vim/'}

-(replace ``Bundle`` with ``NeoBundle`` for NeoBundle).
+(NeoBundle users need ``NeoBundle`` in place of ``Bundle``, otherwise setup is the same).

-For vim-addon-manager it is even easier since you don’t need to write this big path or install anything by hand: ``powerline`` is installed and run just like any other plugin using
+Vim-addon-manager setup is even easier because it is not needed to write this big path or install anything by hand: ``powerline`` can be installed and activated just like any other plugin using

 .. code-block:: vim